Moussa Helal

-Moussa Helal (born 30 November 1949) is a former professional squash player from Egypt.
-He has won many championships, which seeded him no. 8 in the world, and no. 2 in over 35's.
-He moved to Manchester, England and became a British citizen in 1984 entering the British rankings for the first time.
+Moussa Helal (born 30 November 1949) is an Egyptian former professional squash player.
+He has won many championships, which seeded him No. 8 in the world, and No. 2 in the over-35s.
+He moved to Manchester, England and became a British citizen in 1984, entering the British rankings for the first time.
 He represented Cheshire at county level before retiring to become a squash coach.

 His eldest daughter, Amina Helal, is also a squash player and is a former American Inter-Collegiate squash champion.
-His younger daughter, Jessica Helal is a successful squash coach in California.
+His younger daughter, Jessica Helal is a squash coach in California.